GoogleCloudPlatform/ai-infra-cluster-provisioning/README.md

 ### Shared Filesystem

 For sharing data across machines running AI workload, users can use a shared file system.
 Currently we are using NFS filestore or GCS bucket as shared file system across machines.
 Users can use the `GCS_MOUNT_LIST` parameter to provide a comma separated list of GCS buckets and their mount paths.
-Similarly they can use `NFS_FILESHARE_LIST` parameter to provide comma separated list of paths.
+Similarly they can use `NFS_FILESTORE_LIST` parameter to provide comma separated list of paths.
 For each filestore path, a new filestore will be created and mounted to the path specified on every VM in the cluster.

 ### Connecting to the GPU cluster and running the training script